nci/scores/docs/installation.md

 Installs:
 * `scores` package
-* Only the required core dependencies, nothing extra, no tutorials.
+* Only the required core dependencies, nothing extra, no tutorials

 > **_NOTE:_** Use this environment if you are unsure about what package you require.